Monster: Games

 Monsters are commonly encountered in fantasy or role-playing games, as well as video games, as enemies for players to fight against.
 They may include aliens, legendary creatures, extra-dimensional entities or mutated versions of regular animals.

 Especially in role-playing games, "monster" is a catch-all term for hostile characters that are fought by the player.
 Sentient fictional races are usually not referred to as monsters.
 At other times, the term can carry a neutral connotation, such as in the Pokémon franchise, where it is used to refer to cute fictional creatures that resemble real-world animals.
 Characters in games may refer to all of such creatures as "monsters".
-Another role playing game that has many different fantasy creatures (monsters and dragons alike), is Dungeons & Dragons.
+Another role playing game that has many different fantasy creatures (monsters and dragons alike), is Dungeons & Dragons (see Monsters in Dungeons & Dragons).

 In some other games, such as Undertale and Deltarune, "Monsters" (which are usually NPCs) refer to strange beings that are either undead, robots, humanoids or mythical creatures that share similarities with human beings.